elchs/LetoDBf/Readme.txt

  the records skipbuffer will be refreshed, 100 by default ( 100/100 == 1 sec ).
  Value zero (0) means infinite! caching, -1 will disable using the skip buffer.
-These both extreme values should be applied only at very special! occasion and need. lZombieCheck = .F. disable check for dead connection and also the second socket for faster communication with the server.
-Default is .T.
+These both extreme values should be applied only at very special! occasion and need.
- If you use in letodb.ini configuration point: Pass_for_Data = 1, it is advised to disable lZombieCheck, aka to set it explicitely to .F.
+ <lZombieCheck> = .F. disable usage of a second socket for faster communication with the server,
+ and as the check for dead connection needs it, this will also disable it for this connection.
+ Default for Harbour is .T., for xHarbour in any case .F. -- this should commonly not be changed.

       LETO_CONNECT_ERR( [ lAsText ] )                          ==> nError [ cError ]